 The Ridgeway stretches 140 kilometers and Wantage is a perfect centre from which to explore the beautiful countryside.

-Keen walkers and cyclists can find out more about 3-day Ridgeway itineraries stopping in Wantage.
+Keen walkers and cyclists can find out more about 3-day Ridgeway itineraries, stopping in Wantage.

 Stay connected and be inspired!
 Sign up for our monthly newsletter to discover what’s on and things to do.
 Coming soon!